 5 Lessons from the Financial Meltdown for Environmental Policy

 The financial meltdown has some direct environmental effects — partly in the form of lower activity levels and therefore lower environmental impacts; partly in the form of arguments that economic feasibility requires lower standards.
-But there are some other, more conceptual implications.
+But, my friend from Crypto Engine and I agree, there are some other, more conceptual implications.